Major: Human Services

 Related Major and Minor: Psychology

-Program Director: Brooke Bennett-Day Assistant Professor of Psychology
+Program Director: Brooke Bennett-Day Associate Professor of Psychology

 The human services major equips students with the skills required to serve clients in a variety of public and private outreach organizations.
 Human services professionals work alongside social workers, detectives, doctors, and other specialists who help individuals tackle major challenges in their lives.
 Many human services professionals provide intervention for citizens with substance abuse problems or victims of crime or violence, but also perform a variety of other roles such as counselor to those who need support, broker to help people use community resources, teacher of daily living skills, advocate for those who are unable to advocate for themselves, mediator between clients and between clients and agencies, and caregiver to children and elderly or disabled adults.